AshwinGoyal713/vityarthi-java-project-/README.md

 # Campus Course & Records Manager (CCRM)

 Hey, this is my Java SE console app for managing campus stuff—students, courses, enrollments, grades, transcripts, and basic file ops like import/export/backup.
 It's menu-driven: you pick numbers to add data, enroll students (with a max -credit rule that throws an exception if you overdo it), assign grades, compute GPAs, or back up to a folder.
 I built it to cover the syllabus topics, focusing on OOP, flow control, exceptions, collections, and I/O streams.
-No database (JDBC/JPA not needed for this local setup), but everything else is in there.

 ## How to Run the Project
 For a quick walkthrough, check out my 3-minute demo video on YouTube:https://youtu.be/n0h1ZW7S0T0?feature=shared .
 I show starting the app, adding a student, enrolling in a course , assigning a grade, running a GPA report , Recorded on my Windows setup with Eclipse—feel free to skip around!